pgroonga/pgroonga.github.io/news/index.md

 As a result, PGroonga for Windows may fail to start up.

-#### Fixed a crash when an UPDATE statement with a WHERE clause and VACUUM are executed concurrently
+#### Fixed a crash when an `UPDATE` statement with a `WHERE` clause and `VACUUM` are executed concurrently

-If an UPDATE statement with a WHERE clause and VACUUM are executed concurrently, PGroonga closes the open grn_obj.
+If an `UPDATE` statement with a `WHERE` clause and `VACUUM` are executed concurrently, PGroonga closes the open object.
-However, the grn_obj may be referred while evaluating a WHERE clause and cause a crash.
+However, the object may be referred while evaluating a `WHERE` clause and cause a crash.

 This release adds a condition to prevent the race condition.

 ### Thanks

+- junK433

+- milliemole

+- r-setoyama

 - Xuguang Wang

-- r-setoyama

 ## 4.0.6: 2026-04-07 {#version-4-0-6}